Dotneteer/kliveide-docs/README.md

 ## Deployment

-This documentation site is automatically deployed to GitHub Pages at [https://dotneteer.github.io/kliveide/](https://dotneteer.github.io/kliveide/) when changes are merged to the main branch.
+This documentation site is automatically deployed to GitHub Pages at [https://dotneteer.github.io/kliveide/](https://dotneteer.github.io/kliveide/) when changes are merged to the master branch.

 ### GitHub Pages Setup

 The site uses GitHub Actions for automatic deployment.
 The workflow:

-1. Triggers on pushes to the `main` branch
+1. Triggers on pushes to the `master` branch
 2. Builds the static site using `npm run export`
 3. Deploys to GitHub Pages